 Silent releases need not be announced on social media, as they are primarily for the dev and testing communities.

-Share an outline first, like the one used in 6.3.
-It clearly denotes ordering sections, headings, content to be included, etc. Share this as soon as possible, tag release and core leads, and share in the release squad channel on Slack.
+Share an outline first, like this or the one used in 6.4.
+It denotes ordering sections, headings, content to be included, etc. Share this with your co-leads and other release squad members on Slack as soon as possible.
 TagTagTag is one of the pre-defined taxonomies in WordPress.
 Users can add tags to their WordPress posts along with categories.
 However, while a category may cover a broad range of topics, tags are smaller in scope and focused to specific topics.
-Think of them as keywords used for topics discussed in a particular post. specific people and request input by a specific date.
+Think of them as keywords used for topics discussed in a particular post. specific people if you need input by a specific date.
 Use the same process you used for Beta 1 and the About Page.

 You can perform a few rounds of editing, with timelines for contributors to provide input.
 Then, you can clean up the document and request release leads to fact-check any particular areas.